seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 export default LoginForm;
 ```

-As you can see Ive added some state, handling submit which gets the input values via [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) (which is super under utilised in my opinion), errors, plus some focus management.
+As you can see Ive added some state, handling submit which gets the input values via [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) (which is super under utilised in my opinion), set errors, plus some focus management.

 Now we can simple add another test using what we have written before, except this time we can double check if the fields are required by using `toBeRequired()`.